 Craig doesn't like to say that he's a self taught artist because he has had many friends, family members and school teachers over the years that have helped with encouragement and advice.
 Craig hasn't had any “formal training” but is always inspired by many artists, John Singer Sargent, Monet, Manet, Cezanne, Dega, to name but a few of the old greats.

 Craig favours oils but occasionally uses watercolours.
 His reason for favouring oil paint is their colour richness and versatility.
 Also a big plus in their favour is that they stay wet far longer than other mediums which means he can easily paint wet on wet.

-Mostly Craig will paint Alla Prima, so he'll try to start and finish a piece in the same sitting with the exception of portraiture, where it is usually necessary for 2 or 3 sessions, this can vary depending on the requirements of the commission.
+Mostly Craig will paint Alla Prima, so he'll try to start and finish a piece in the same sitting with the exception of portraiture, where it is usually necessary for two or three sessions.
 His preference is to have a loose, spontaneous approach.
 Craig paints with both brushes and palette knife but of late prefers a combination of the two with the knife proving most dominant.